The Church of Jesus Christ of Latter-day Saints in New York: Missions

+Bermuda Branch

+The Bermuda Branch was directly administered by the New York New York Mission as of May 2023.
+The LDS Church reported 197 members in the branch as of 2018.

 Temples

 New York currently has two temples.

 Harrison New York

-The Harrison New York Temple, previously known as the White Plains New York Temple, was a planned temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) that was to be constructed in Harrison, New York.
-Construction of the temple was to take place on a 24-acre site purchased by the LDS Church at the intersection of Interstate 287 and Hutchinon River Parkway.
+The Harrison New York Temple, previously known as the White Plains New York Temple, was a planned LDS Church temple that was to be constructed in Harrison, New York.
+Construction of the temple was to take place on a 24-acre site purchased by the LDS Church at the intersection of Interstate 287 and Hutchinson River Parkway.
 Reportedly, efforts had been underway until 2004, but construction was never started and eventually suspended.
-After delays by lawsuits and objections by local officials, this temple was removed from the list on the LDS Church's official temple website soon after the dedication of the Manhattan New York Temple.
+After delays by lawsuits and objections by local officials, this temple was removed from the list on the LDS Church's official temple website soon after the dedication of the Manhattan New York Temple in 2004.